Skip to main content

 Updated yesterday

-The Inventory Forecasting Report helps sellers that are using ConnectStock accurately predict their inventory needs and make informed replenishment or purchasing decisions.
+The Inventory Forecasting Report helps sellers using ConnectStock accurately predict their inventory needs and make informed replenishment and purchasing decisions.

-Note: This report is not live.
-It updates automatically once per day, and the date and time in the top right show when the data was last refreshed.
-If you make changes that affect the report, like changing velocity or adding bills or purchase orders, click Recalculate.
-This starts a recalculation process that can take a few minutes, after which the report will refresh with the updated data.
+Note: This report updates once per day, not in real time.
+The top right shows when it was last refreshed.
+If you make changes that affect the report — like updating velocity or adding bills or purchase orders — click Recalculate to trigger a fresh calculation.
+This may take a few minutes.

 1. Overview of Key Settings